Coronavirus Update: Three More Residents Test Positive - The Franklin Reporter & Advocate

 Coronavirus Update: Three More Residents Test Positive

+Three more Franklin Township residents have tested positive for the coronavirus, the township Office of Emergency Management reported on June 13.

-The number of township residents who have tested positive for the coronavirus since mid-March has increased by three to 1,231.
+That brings the total number of Franklin residents who have tested positive to 1,235 since mid-March, according to OEM.

 Test samples for the coronavirus will be collected from 10 a.m. to 1 p.m.
 June 18 and 25 at the joint Somerset-Hunterdon drive-through testing facility at Raritan Valley Community College in Branchburg.